ZhangxinruBIT/CarveMix/README.md

  "mask" is folder to save Mi as Fig.1 shows, but not for training, it's optional.

- **Second, you can run Simple_CarveMix**, you need to specify several path interfaces and generate_number you want.
+ **Second, you can run Simple_CarveMix.py**, you need to specify several path interfaces and generate_number you want.
 To run the demo:

     cd Task100_ATLASwithCarveMix/
     python Simple_CarveMix.py -num 5